COMMUNITY STOREHOUSE

 Hardsip & Hunger in Sumter, SC

-The effects of not eating on a regular basis is detrimental to adults and children because it leads to poor nutrition, decreased productivity, and low performance at work or school.
-Currently there are not enough food pantries in Sumter to meet the need for food.
-In addition, people living below poverty cannot afford basic living essentials such as toiletries including soap, deodorant, feminine hygiene products, and more.
-Finally, the root cause of poverty is the lack of basic life skills education which we must address in order to end poverty.
+The effects of not eating consistently are detrimental to both adults and children, as it leads to poor nutrition, decreased productivity, and lower performance at work or school.
+Currently, there are not enough food pantries in Sumter to meet the need for food.
+Finally, the root cause of poverty is the lack of basic life skills and education, which must be addressed to end poverty.

-Copyright © 2022 COMMUNITY STOREHOUSE - All Rights Reserved.
+Copyright © 2026 COMMUNITY STOREHOUSE - All Rights Reserved.

-Powered by GoDaddy
+Powered by

 Announcement